MH-Bio/password_generator/README.md

 # Secure Password Generator

-This is a command-line password generator written in Python that creates **secure, customizable passwords** using the `secrets` module.
+This is a command-line password generator written in Python that creates secure, customizable passwords.
 It offers strong cryptographic randomness, configurable character sets, and adjustable probabilities for character types.

 ---